mikhailshubin26/SiGameBot/README.md

-# Telegram Bot in aiogram (In Development)
+# Aiogram-based Telegram Bot for Playing Jeopardy (In Development)

-A simple Telegram bot written in Python using the [aiogram](https://docs.aiogram.dev/en/latest/) library.
-The bot greets the user by sending a message with the user's name.
+A Telegram bot built with Aiogram for playing the Jeopardy quiz game using [aiogram](https://docs.aiogram.dev/en/latest/).
+This project is currently under active development.

 ---